Eden Espinosa: Additional theatre

 Espinosa starred in a production of Flora the Red Menace which ran at UCLA's Freud Playhouse from May 6–18, 2008.
 After its closing, on September 21, 2008, Espinosa made her West End debut in "Never Neverland", a benefit concert that raised money for British charities Ovarian Cancer Action and NCH.
 The concert took place at the Duchess Theatre in London.

 Espinosa performed as Miranda in the one-night staging of Howard Ashman's previously unproduced musical Dreamstuff on June 23, 2008, at the Hayworth Theatre in Los Angeles, directed by Michael Urie.

 Espinosa played the Fairy Godmother in the 2011 Nashville Symphony Orchestra concert version of Cinderella on April 15, 2011, alongside Wicked alum Alli Mauzey, who played the title character.

 She headlined the world premiere of the new musical Rain by Michael John LaChiusa as Sadie, at the Old Globe Theatre in San Diego from March 24 to May 1, 2016.
+In 2017, she played Mary in Merrily We Roll Along at Huntington Theatre Company.

 Espinosa played the lead role in Studio Tenn's production of Evita in Nashville, Tennessee, from September 9 to 18, 2016.

 In 2018, Espinosa played the role of Daniella in the concert version of Lin-Manuel Miranda's In the Heights.

 For an entire year, Espinosa starred as Trina in the 2019 National tour of Falsettos.

 On February 17, 2020, Espinosa appeared as one of The Narrators in the 50th Anniversary concert of Joseph and the Amazing Technicolor Dreamcoat at Lincoln Center.

+Espinosa starred in The Gardens of Anuncia, a musical by Michael John LaChiusa about the life of Graciela Daniele, portraying her mother.

 Espinosa starred as the titular character in Lempicka at the Williamstown Theatre Festival in 2018 and later the La Jolla Playhouse from 2019 to 2020.
+The musical transferred to Broadway's Longacre Theatre in 2024.
+For her performance, Espinosa received a nomination for the Tony Award for Best Actress in a Musical.